 Depending on your state, you may have to pay unemployment insurance.
 Search your state government website for more details.
 If your business is in any of the following states, there are state-mandated disability insurance requirements:

 Depending on your industry and location, consider protecting your business with a fidelity bond.
 These bonds help protect businesses from losses due to employee fraud and theft.
 Finally, you may choose to provide health care insurance and retirement benefits.

 For more information, check out our in-depth article on employer-related legal requirements.

 Help Your Hire Make an Impact – How to Onboard New Employees

 You just spent a lot of time and money on hiring a new employee, so you naturally want them to be as successful in their role as possible.
-Toward that end, don’t underestimate the importance of effective onboarding which can speed up how quickly your new employee is productive by 60 percent.
+Toward that end, don’t underestimate the importance of effective onboarding which can speed up how quickly your new employee is productive.
 Organizations that pay attention to their onboarding processes not only get productive employees sooner, they also hire employees who stay at their company for longer periods.
 A Society for Human Resources Management (SHRM) notes that “good onboarding leads to good retention rates,” citing an example of a company whose new employees were 69 percent more likely to remain at the company up to three years after attending a structured orientation program.

 So, what does a great onboarding process include?
 Everything from obtaining the proper paperwork and explaining benefits to offering a training plan and hosting a team lunch.
 To ensure everything runs smoothly, plan their first day on the job far ahead of the actual date.
 Have the administrative items and work equipment ready and notify any current team members, getting on their calendars if necessary.
 If you can, make time in your own schedule that day to give a tour, make introductions and personally share more details on your small business’s story and purpose.